Son of California councilwoman killed near USC campus

 "He believed in the power of music to touch lives, to heal, and to bring hope," Austin said in her statement.
 "Victor's loss will affect all of the faculty and students who knew him."

+The East Bay Times reported that McElhaney's family had previously suffered through the killing of Torian Hughes, 17, on Dec.
+20, 2015.
+Hughes was lured to an Oakland street by two suspects under the ruse of buying a gun.

+"It's been difficult, but we are grateful that there is some certainty around the next steps in the process," Councilwoman Lynette Gibson McElhaney, who helped raise Hughes and considered him to be her grandson, said after Hughes' death.
+"There are too many families that don't get that when they're grieving."

 The USC community has previously been hit by violent crime.
-On July 24, 2014, 24-year-old University of Southern California student Xinran Ji was killed after he was attacked by a group of four people as he walked home from a study group near the USC campus.
+On July 24, 2014, 24-year-old student Xinran Ji was killed after he was attacked by a group of four people as he walked home from a study group near the campus.
 He made it back to his apartment and died before he was found by a roommate.

 The attackers were convicted of the killing and sent to prison.